imazeenabulele/Active_Directory_Deployment/README.md

 <br /> <br />

 <p>
 Next, we'll log into client-1 as t he original local admin (labuser) and join it to the domain.
-To do this, get the ipaddress for client-1 and set up a remote desktop connection into client-1 VM <br />
+To do this, get the ip address for client-1 and set up a remote desktop connection into client-1 VM <br /><br />
 Once login is successful, navigate to the start menu and right click > slect "system" > "rename this PC (advanced) > click "change" > select "Domain" and type "domain.com".
 Click Ok
 </p>